-Ed filmed and blogged about his 860 day expedition and engaged twitter followers all over the world.
-When Ed lost his sponsor part-way through his expedition, the communication of his story through social media was significant in ensuring success.
+Ed's 860 day expedition engaged followers all over the world, and when Ed lost his sponsor part-way through his expedition, support for the project raised through social media was significant in ensuring success.
 Ed's footage became an acclaimed documentary and was sold to over 100 countries and his first book Walking the Amazon was translated into several languages.
-Ed has since gone on to film Naked Castaway/Naked and Marooned and Marooned and Into The Unknown which has aired internationally for Discovery Channel.
+Ed has since gone on to film a variety of hugely successful TV series for Discovery Channel and Channel 4 (UK).

 Ed Stafford was awarded European Adventurer of the Year 2011.
 The Guinness World Records formally recognised Stafford's achievement: he appears in the 2012 Guinness Book of Records.

 Ed intends to use his adventures to inspire adults and kids alike to get up off the sofa and go outside.
 He is a proud Scouts Ambassador.
 He also inspires young people through developing their bushcraft skills.